 As stated in Chapters 115 and 140 of the Maine Air Regulations, additional analyses are required to evaluate increment consumption due to non-point (mobile and area) sources.

-Population growth in a particular county can typically be used as a surrogate factor for the growth in emissions from residential combustion (area) sources.
-Populations information/estimates from the Maine State Planning Office can be found at:
+- Population growth in a particular county can typically be used as a surrogate factor for the growth in emissions from residential combustion (area) sources.
+The Office of Policy and Management and the State Economist has information on populations information/estimates.

-Growth in vehicle miles traveled (VMT) can be used to determine growth in NO2 emissions in the general area of the source being modeled.
-MEDEP-BAQ has performed motor vehicle emission model runs for the period of 1987 to 1998.
-These figures are available from the Mobile Sources Section of MEDEP-BAQ and may be obtained by calling (207) 287-2437.
+- Growth in vehicle miles traveled (VMT) can be used to determine growth in NO2 emissions in the general area of the source being modeled.
+MEDEP-BAQ can provide actual and estimated VMT from 1986 - 2045.
+Contact the Mobile Sources Section at (207) 287-7688.

 Federal guidance and Chapter 140 of the DEP regulations require that any new major source or source undergoing a major modification provide additional analyses of impacts that would occur as a direct result of the general, commercial, residential, industrial and mobile-source growth associated with the construction and operation of that source.
 Typically, this is done through a series of qualitative analyses that individually addresses each of the growth types listed above.